 A typical in-depth flood risk assessment to comply with planning and regulator criteria involves the assessment of flood levels adjacent to the site.
 For the subject site, depending on location, these can be watercourse, freshwater loch, lochan, pond or sea levels.

-A flood risk assessment can therefore involve watercourse hydrology, determination of catchment size, flow conveyance through watercourse channels, bridges and culverts, flood defence structures, escape routes and evacuation, flood mitigation measures, local drainage capacity, historic and precited flood level analysis, the predicted effects of climate change, etc., which require time input and technical expertise.
+A flood risk assessment can therefore involve watercourse hydrology, determination of catchment size, flow conveyance through watercourse channels, bridges and culverts, flood defence structures, escape routes and evacuation, flood mitigation measures, local drainage capacity, historic and predicted flood level analysis, the predicted effects of climate change, etc., all of which require time input and technical expertise.